How one man defied doctors to beat 'terminal' lung cancer

 What the doctor said was astonishing: “I’m having trouble seeing any cancer at all.”

-Just a few months before, dad had been diagnosed with incurable, untreatable lung cancer.
+Just a few months before, dad, who lives in Lepton, had been diagnosed with incurable, untreatable lung cancer.
 At Huddersfield Royal Infirmary a doctor had pointed to a 3cm tumour on a scan photo and said: “This is Adenocarcinoma.
 It doubles within a year.”

 He’d been told radiotherapy might buy time, but he didn’t want his last months spoiled by hospital appointments.
 Like most men I’ve known, dad was sceptical about any kind of ‘healing’.
 But he knew I’d had clients who believed they’d benefited.